spring-guides/gs-async-method/SIDEBAR.md

-## Related Resources
+## Related resources

 There's more to scaling applications than asynchronous methods.
-You can continue your exploration of Spring's support for caching and message-driven solutions with the following resources.
+You can explore Spring's support for caching and message-driven solutions with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Scheduling Tasks][gs-scheduling-tasks]
 * [Caching Data with GemFire][gs-caching-gemfire]